Leave a map, not a maze, after death. Get started with Whenn

 Is Whenn a will?

 Whenn helps with all the non-legal things next of kin and executors need to know after someone dies.
-Whenn is not a substitute for a will and it actually has no legal force.
+Whenn is not a substitute for a will and it has no legal force.

 Put your affairs in order in a paperless world.